 The Nasrid Palaces were the buildings where the kings of Granada resided.
 They are composed of three independent buildings known as the Mexuar (audience area), the palace of Comares (official house of the king) and the palace of the Lions (the harem and the abode of the royal family).

 The Nasrid Palaces are the most visited part and one of the ones I liked the most along with the Generalife.
-Here you can find beautiful spaces such as the Ambassadors' Hall (the symbolic center of Nasrid power), the Abencerrajes' Hall (the king's bedroom), the Kings' Hall (the sultan's council room) or the Lions' Courtyard (an allegory of paradise).
+Here you will find such beautiful spaces as the Ambassadors' Hall (the symbolic center of Nasrid power), the Hall of the Abencerrajes (the king's bedchamber), the Hall of the Kings (the sultan's council room) or the Courtyard of the Lions (an allegory of paradise).

 Note the delicate epigraphic inscriptions in classical Arabic carved in plaster or wood that are scattered on the walls and ceilings of the Alhambra.

 The Mexuar room is the first area we find when we enter the Nasrid Palaces and the oldest building of the three.
-This was the place where the sultan dispensed justice, held hearings or met the council of ministers.
+It was here that the sultan dispensed justice, held hearings or met with the council of ministers.

 The Comares Palace was the official residence of the sultan and the site of the Nasrid throne room.
-As you can see, its decoration stands out for its richness, as both wanted to leave visitors stunned with the power of their dynasty, and they succeeded, don't you think?
+As you can see, its decoration stands out for its richness, as both wanted to astound visitors with the power of their dynasty, and they succeeded, don't you think?

 The Palace of the Lions